phonopy/phonopy/doc/setting-tags.rst

 Setting tags
 ============

+Most of the setting tags have corresponding command-line options (:ref:`command_options`).

 For specifying real and reciprocal points, fractional values (e.g. ``1/3``) are accepted.
 However fractional values must not have space among characters (e.g. ``1 / 3``) are not allowed.